Savvythelegend/PGDocs/docs/postgresql_conf.md

 library.
 The operator will also remove the library as soon as no actual parameter requires it.

-!!!
-Important
+:::important
-    Please always keep in mind that removing libraries from `shared_preload_libraries` requires a restart of all instances in the cluster in order to be effective.
+Please always keep in mind that removing libraries from
+    `shared_preload_libraries` requires a restart of all instances in the cluster in order to be effective.